 Immediately following dinner, the campers will choose their first week’s activities.
 Their counselors will be encouraging them not only to participate in the activities that they are already familiar with, but also to try out some new ones as well.
 They’ll find some new things on that list this year, as we will officially be offering guitar lessons as an instructional activity.
 They will find a new ski boat at waterskiing, a new splashmat at swim point, and new canoes, tents and backpacks for their camping trips.
 The evening activities will be followed by the candlelight ceremonies, where each cabin will have a meeting led by their counselors.
 They will share their goals and expectations for the summer, while continuing to get to know one another.
 This will be the first of many cabin discussions that are an important part of the “team” building goals that we have for each cabin group, and helps develop the strong sense of community that we strive for at camp.

-the kids will have a busy day as they get checked out by the medical staff, take a swim test, and find time to play several games of dodgeball.
-Evening program will be our first game of All-Camp Capture the Flag.
-First thing morning the boys will begin their first week of regular activities. morning our oldest campers will leave for their Canadian adventure, where they will spend 10 days in the Canadian wilderness in Quetico Provincial Park.
-Our 8th graders (we use the grade they just completed) will leave that day for five days on the Superior Hiking Trail. evening will be the staff show, where our very talented group will be on display.
+Tomorrow the kids will have a busy day as they get checked out by the medical staff, take a swim test, and find time to play several games of dodgeball.
+Evening program tomorrow will be our first game of All-Camp Capture the Flag.
+First thing on Wednesday morning the boys will begin their first week of regular activities.
+Wednesdaymorning our oldest campers will leave for their Canadian adventure, where they will spend 10 days in the Canadian wilderness in Quetico Provincial Park.
+Our 8th graders (we use the grade they just completed) will leave that day for five days on the Superior Hiking Trail.
+Wednesday evening will be the staff show, where our very talented group will be on display.

 FOLLOW CAMP ONLINE